HxHippy/hxreact/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+**Attribution Notice**: Users of this software must preserve the [NOTICE](NOTICE) file, which includes attribution to the original author and associated entities.

 ---